-We incorporate income-generation into new start-ups and purchased two fishing boats for River Gypsies in Bangladesh.
-The boats caught 1.76 tons of fish which sold for \$3,574.
+We incorporate income-generation into all new start-ups and in 2022 we purchased two fishing boats for River Gypsies in Bangladesh.
+The boats caught 1.76 tons of fish which sold for 399,000 taka (\$3,574).
 Half paid the wages of crew members.
 The rest supported a feeding kitchen for over 200 Gypsy families.
 The project was self-sustaining within 2 months.